vrdse/MeltdownSpectreReport/README.md

 # MeltdownSpectreReport
-Query mitigation status of Meltdown and Spectre against one or multiple computers.
+Query mitigation status of Meltdown and Spectre against one or multiple Windows computers.
 It uses parallelization for fast data collection.

 # Example
 ## Execution against local computer